Arwa Othman: Career

-Arwa Othman has headed the House of Folklore, a museum in Sana'a.
+Arwa Othman has headed the House of Folklore in Sana'a.
 In 2013 she was appointed to the Yemeni National Dialogue Conference, where she headed the Rights and Freedom Committee.
 Under her the committee recommended reforms for improving the lives of Yemeni women, making 18 the minimum age for marriage and action against people involved in the forced marriage of a child.
 In September 2013 she highlighted the case of an eight year old child bride who died of internal bleeding.
 However, Othman's advocacy also brought her to the notice of orthodox sections of society, from whom she received death threats.

 Othman was one of the recipients of Human Rights Watch (HRW)'s Alison Des Forges Award for Extraordinary Activism in 2014.
 She was honoured for her activism against child marriage and advocacy for gender equality.
 She dedicated her award to the Jewish community residing in Yemen, her "brothers and friends from the Jewish community".

 In November 2014 Abdrabbuh Mansur Hadi appointed Arwa Othman to the cabinet as Minister of Culture.
 The cabinet was dissolved in January 2015.

+After her appointment as Minister of Culture in 2014, Arwa Othman faced attacks from fundamentalist groups who launched a systematic campaign of defamation and slander against her.
+The backlash stemmed in part from her public dancing during the commemoration of the 26 September Revolution in 2014, an event held five days after the fall of Sana'a to Houthi rebels.

+Houthi movement activists intensified the campaign against Othman, using social media to criticise her and publishing her photo on the cover of a newspaper affiliated with their group, accompanied by a sarcastic comment.
+In response, Othman reposted a photo of herself dancing on her personal Facebook page with the caption: “We dance... to live.”
+Her bold statement was widely shared and embraced by anti-Houthi activists as a message of defiance.

 In 2017 she was among signatories condemning a wave of arrests of followers of the Baháʼí Faith in Yemen.